jpmorganchase/anu/docs/guide/manipulating_selections.md

 ## Wrapper Methods

 Anu provides wrapper methods for quickly modifying commonly used properties of nodes.
-These methods are intended to reduc the ammount of boilerplate code needed for frequently used patterns.
-The wrapper methods currently implemented were choosen to concide with typical data visualization encoding channels and important Babylon functions.
-We will conitnue to add wrapper methods as suggestions and needs arrise.
+These methods are intended to reduce the amount of boilerplate code needed for frequently used patterns.
+The wrapper methods currently implemented were chosen to coincide with typical data visualization encoding channels and important Babylon functions.
+We will continue to add wrapper methods as suggestions and needs arise.
 The current list of wrapper methods includes;

 | Wrapper Method | Babylon Property | Type
 | ----------- | ----------- | ----------- |